rlowrance/rlowrance.github.io/_posts/2021-04-16-organizing-files-for-a-project.md

 of another post, but for now, you can assume that I have a folder called "Projects" that contains all of the project folders.

-Each project folder has within it at its top level three
+Each project folder has within it at its top level three subfolders: one called "work", another called "output," and a third called "input."
+I usually create these folders when I create then project folder.
-folders: one call "work", another called "output", and a third called "input."
 Typically there are no other top-level folders in a project folder.
+Sometimes there are a few files at the top level of the project folder.

-In the remainder of this post, I'll describe those subfolders.
-A project folder might contains a few top-level files, and I'll describe those next.
-Then comes a summary of the structure of a project folder, some notes on how to use the project folders, and a discussion of prior work.
+The remainder of this post is organized into sections.
+First I describe the three subfolders and then the optional top-level files.
+I summarize the structure of project folders and then discuss how to use them.
+Finally, I explain how my approach differs from the approaches often recommended by others.

 # The work folder

 The "work" folder contains everything that I created or co-created.
-If I'm working with a team, it contains everything the team created.
+If I'm working with a team, it contains everything the team created during the project.
 If you are thinking of citing literature, I am the author or a co-author or team mate of the author of everything in the work folder.
 Examples of files would include drafts of documents, final versions of documents, spreadsheets that I'm working on or have finished, and other types of documents.

 Sometimes the work folder contains other folders.
-These folders might be around the phases of a project or some other logical structure.
+These folders might be around the phases of a project or some other logical structure such as a deliverable.
 If I'm writing code, there is usually a "src" folder containing the source code.
-The src folder is usually managed by a version control application.
+The src folder content is usually managed by a version control application.

 # The output folder